Buckhorn OHV Route Horseback Riding

 From the parking area, start horseback riding northeast on the Camuesa OHV Route for 3.8 miles to the start of the Buckhorn OHV Route.
 Turn left heading north on the Buckhorn OHV Route.
 It runs north for 9.2 miles.
 The total round trip from the parking area is 26 miles.

-Overall, Buckhorn OHV Route is the 16th most popular horse trail of all 81 horseback rides in California.
+Overall, Buckhorn OHV Route is the 18th most popular horse trail of all 81 horseback rides in California.
+Several of the better horse trails are nearby Buckhorn OHV Route including Manzana Trail, Sage Hill, Romero Canyon Horse Trail and Camuesa OHV Route.